 Your regional climate determines the recommended thickness of crawl space insulation.
 Houses in warmer climates need thinner insulation compared to homes in colder climates.
 The Insulation Institute recommends insulation with an R-value of R-25 to R-30 for crawl spaces in the Greater Cincinnati area.
 An insulation installer should advise you as to the R-value of insulation going into your home.

-Crawl Space Insulation from Valley Insulation
+Crawl Space Insulation in Cincinnati

 Valley Insulation has been working on homes in the Greater Cincinnati area for more than 40 years.
 Contact us today or give us a call at (513) 353-4100 for more information about crawl space insulation, wall insulation, and commercial insulation.